matrix-org/matrix-spec-proposals/proposals/3782-matrix-publickey-login-spec.md

  }
 ```

+This mapping should allow immediate access to all existing Matrix features.

-Using the public key / address as the user identifier has a potential security issue ---
+Note that using the public key / address as the user identifier has a potential security issue ---
 account hijacking.

 A new user can pick any username during account registration as long as it is still available.
 It is possible that a malicious user fills in someone else's public key / address as the username during registration.
-This is allowed for other authentications (such as password authentication).
+This is allowed for other types of authentication (such as password authentication).
 Doing this effectively hijacks
 the account.
 It prevents the user with the actual public / private key from registering and logging in.

 The following are suggested mitigations: